DesignInTheBlack/Elevate/README.md

 ## § Licensing

-Elevate CSS is released as open-source software to empower developers to create scalable and maintainable design systems.
+Elevate CSS is released as open-source software to empower developers and designers.
 The framework is provided with the intent to foster collaboration and community contributions, while retaining full ownership and rights by the original author.

 ### ¶ Key Points